kkakkkka/kkakkkka/README.md

 - 👯 I’m looking to collaborate on computer vision.
 - 🤔 I’m looking for help with computer vision.
 - 💬 Ask me about anything you want to know.
-- 😅 You will never see any public repositories relative to my course project tasks on my github, because they are too simple and stupid to be public.
+- 😁 Maybe I will make some repositories relative to my course project public in the future.
 - 📫 How to reach me: https://kkakkkka.github.io/
 - 😄 Pronouns: ...
 - ⚡ Fun fact: ...